anotherlab/anotherlab.github.io/_posts/2017-05-26-getting-the-most-out-of-vmware-fusion-8-5-running-windows-10.md

   * **logging = &#8220;FALSE&#8221;**
     Disabling the logging should speed things up a bit

-If you don&#8217;t need snapshots, remove them.
+If you don't need snapshots, remove them.
 When you use a snapshot, disk I/O is parsed through each snapshot.
 That will show things down.

-&nbsp;

 ### Resources for these suggestions